 Customer churn and expansion are two key KPIs that businesses can’t ignore.
-While by definitions, these metrics may look like straightforward ones, reality is much different.
+While by definition these metrics may look like straightforward ones, the reality is much different.
 Every new leader would come up with their own interpretation, and businesses would be forced to adapt to new methods such as considering the trail users for the churn, breaking down your churn into segments, cohorts, etc.

 When it comes to expansion, defining the holding period is not a walk in the park.
 Assigning ownership for expansion can get difficult if the holding period is not properly jotted down.

-All these complexities only end up wasting your time, and you miss the opportunity to drive your business forward and increase revenue rate using these two metrics.
+All these complexities only end up wasting your time, and you miss the opportunity to drive your business forward and increase the revenue rate using these two metrics.
 Let’s not even get started with finance and accounting.

 "All the new business deals in the world won't help you if those same customers churn.
 There's a reason we track the Lifetime Value (LTV) of our clients.
 You need a framework in place that will help you expand your relationships with current clients just as much if not more than you need a well-running Lead Gen function"

-Establishing a Framework for Churn and Expansion as RevOps
+RevOps Framework for Churn and Expansion

-"The most critical part of developing framework for any GTM team is to tightly align your internal business processes against the customer journey.
+"The most critical part of developing a framework for any GTM team is to tightly align your internal business processes against the customer journey.
 When you create your business processes in a silo without the customer context, you risk a disjointed/inefficient/ineffective buyer experience leading to churn - which means less revenue."